 Avenue D, Houston to Eleventh street.

 Columbia street, Grand to Houston street.

-Broome street, Fssex to Goerck street.
+Broome street, Essex to Goerck street.

 Madison street, New Bowery to Grand street.

 Fourteenth street, Avenue C to East river.

 Houston street, Sheriff to Thompkins street.

 Seventh street, Avenue B to East river.

 Avenue C, Houston to Fourteenth street.

+Avenue C, Houston to Fourteenth street.

 Rivington street, from Essex street to East river.

 Henry street, New Bowery to Grand street.

 Essex street, from Broome to Houston street.
+ROUTE NUMBER 48.

-Washington avenue, from One Hundred and Sixty-ninth to One Hundred and Seventy-seventh street, Morris street, between Third and Fourth avenues.
+Washington avenue, from One Hundred and Sixty-ninth to One Hundred and Seventy-seventh street.
+Morris street, between Third and Fourth avenues.
 Also to sprinkle around Fordham Hill, but not to interfere with any other route.

 ROUTE NUMBER 49.

-Seventieth, Seventy-first, Seventy-second and Seventy-third streets, from Eighth avenue to Boulevard.
+Seventieth, Seventy-fir t, Seventy-second and Seventy-third streets, from Eighth avenue to Boulevard.
 Also cross street, from Sixty fifth to Eightieth street, Eleventh avenue and west of Boulevard.
-Tenth avenue, Sixty ninth to One Hundred and Carthetreet.
-Eleventh avenue, from Sixty-fifth to Seventy-ninth street.
-THOMAS F. GILROY, Commissioner of Public Works.
+Tenth revenue, Sixty ninth to One Hundred and

+Eleventh avenue, from Sixty-fifth to Seventy-ninth THOMAS F. GILROY, Commissioner of Public Works.

-DEPARTMENT OF PUBLIC WORKS, COMMISSIONER'S OFFICE, ROOM 6, NO. 31 CHAMBERS STREET, New York, February 12, 1890.
+DEPARTMENT OF PJALIC WORKS, COMMISSIONER'S OFFICE, ROOM 6, No. 31 CHAMBERS STREET, NEW YORK, February 12, 1890.

-PIDS OR ESTIMATES, INCLOSED IN A sealed envelope, with the title of the work and the name of the bidder indorsed thereon, also the number of the work as in the advertisement, will be received at this office until 12 o'clock M. Tuesday, February 25, 1890, at which place and hour they will be publicly opened by the head of the Department.
+BIDS OR ESTIMATES, INCLOSED IN A sealed envelope, with the title of the work and the name of the bidder indorsed thereon, also the number of the work as in the advertisement, will be feceived at this office until 12 o'clock m.
+Tuesday, February 25, 1890, at which place and hour they will be publicly opened by the head of the Department.

 No. 1.
-FOR FURNISHING THE DEPARTMENT OF PUBLIC WORKS WITH THREE THOUSAND FOUR HUNDRED AND SEVENTY (3,479) GROSS TONS (2,240 pounds to a ton) OF BFST WHITE ASH, LEHIGH AND WILKESBARRE COAL, as per specifications, and THIRTY (30) TONS OF INCE HALL CANNEL COAL.
+FOR FURNISHING THE DEPARTMENT OF PUBLIC WORKS WITH THREE THOUSAND FOUR HUNDRED AND SEVENTY (3,470 GROSS TONS (2,240 pounds to a ton) OF BEST WHITE ASH, LEHIGH AND WILKESBARRE COAL, as per specifications, and THIRTY (30)